Employment Law

 Exemptions in Alberta

-There are a number of workers who are not entitled to a 30-minute break under the ESC, including:
+Certain workers are not entitled to the 30-minute break under the ESC, including:

 • Farm and ranch workers